Online Community College

 To learn more about academic support offerings outside the classroom, review the school's website carefully or contact an enrollment specialist or advisor at your prospective school.
 Be sure to ask about advising processes, individual or group tutoring programs, and career transition services.
 At Campus, business students have access to support services such as on-demand writing and math tutoring, 24/7 mental and emotional wellness counseling, and a success coach.

 Don't forget about the support you get in the virtual classroom, too.
 Take some time to also review faculty bios – those can help you better understand who you might be learning from.
 It's typical for faculty members in an academic program to have at least a Master's degree in the subject they're teaching, but you might want to check to see if they have any publications, awards, or unique professional experiences.
-Who you learn from can heavily impact your student experience – that's why Campus professors in our online business program are experts in their fields who also teach at colleges like Princeton, UCLA, UT Austin, and Howard.
+Who you learn from can heavily impact your student experience – that's why Campus professors in our online business program are experts in their fields who also teach at colleges like UCLA, UT Austin, and Howard.

 4. What are the student outcomes like?